senior9/reaact-router-v06/README.md

 FAQ: Our comprehensive FAQ section provides answers to common questions and clarifies any doubts you may have about our platform.
 From how to create a profile, to understanding the application process, to navigating the site's features, our FAQ is a helpful resource for getting the most out of our platform.

 User-friendly Interface: Our platform is designed with user-friendliness in mind.
 You can easily create a profile, upload your resume, and customize your job search preferences.
-Our intuitive navigation makes it easy to explore job listings, track your applications, and manage your profile information.
+Our intuitive navigation makes it easy to explore job listings, track your applications, and manage your profile information.# reaact-router-v06